ds4se/chapters/dspinellis/tools.md

-Historians have commented that when Rutherford's glassblower, Otto Baumbach, was interned during the First World War, experimental physics at the University of Manchester where he had set up shop were brought to a halt.
+Historians have commented that when Rutherford's glassblower, Otto Baumbach, was interned during the First World War, experimental physics at the University of Manchester where he had set up shop were brought to a halt [15].
 Such is the power of tools to advance great science.

 ## References
-+ Rutherford, E. and Royds, T. The Nature of the alpha particle from Radioactive Substances, *Philosophical Magazine*, 17(6):281-286, 1909.
+1. Rutherford, E. and Royds, T. The Nature of the alpha particle from Radioactive Substances, *Philosophical Magazine*, 17(6):281-286, 1909.
-+ Diomidis Spinellis.
+2. Diomidis Spinellis.
 Tool writing: A forgotten art? *IEEE Software*, 22(4):9–11, July/August 2005. (doi:10.1109/MS.2005.111).
-+ Diomidis Spinellis.
+3. Diomidis Spinellis.
 CScout: A refactoring browser for C. *Science of Computer Programming*, 75(4):216–231, April 2010. (doi:10.1016/j.scico.2009.09.003)
-+ Diomidis Spinellis.
+4. Diomidis Spinellis.
 Global analysis and transformations in preprocessed languages. *IEEE Transactions on Software Engineering*, 29(11):1019–1030, November 2003
-+ Diomidis Spinellis.
+5. Diomidis Spinellis.
 A tale of four kernels.
 In Wilhem Schafer, Matthew B. Dwyer, and Volker Gruhn, editors, *ICSE '08: Proceedings of the 30th International Conference on Software Engineering*, pages 381–390, New York, May 2008.
 Association for Computing Machinery. (doi:10.1145/1368088.1368140).
-+ Diomidis Spinellis.
+6. Diomidis Spinellis.
 Optimizing header file include directives. *Journal of Software Maintenance and Evolution: Research and Practice*, 21(4):233–251, July/August 2009. (doi:10.1002/smr.369)
-+ Diomidis Spinellis, Panagiotis Louridas, and Maria Kechagia.
+7. Diomidis Spinellis, Panagiotis Louridas, and Maria Kechagia.
 An exploratory study on the evolution of C programming in the Unix operating system.
-In *ESEM '15: 9th International Symposium on Empirical Software Engineering and Measurement*.
-IEEE, 2015.
+In *ESEM '15: 9th International Symposium on Empirical Software Engineering and Measurement*, pages 54–57.
+IEEE, October 2015.
-+ Georgios Gousios and Diomidis Spinellis.
+8. Georgios Gousios and Diomidis Spinellis.
 GHTorrent: Github's data from a firehose.
 In Michele Lanza, Massimiliano Di Penta, and Tao Xie, editors, *9th IEEE Working Conference on Mining Software Repositories (MSR)*, pages 12–21.
 IEEE, June 2012. (doi:10.1109/MSR.2012.6224294)
-+ Diomidis Spinellis.
+9. Diomidis Spinellis.
 A repository with 44 years of Unix evolution.
 In MSR '15: Proceedings of the 12th Working Conference on Mining Software Repositories, pages 13–16.
 IEEE, 2015. (doi:10.1109/MSR.2015.6)
-+ Murphy, Gail C., Mik Kersten, and Leah Findlater.
+10. Murphy, Gail C., Mik Kersten, and Leah Findlater.
 How are Java software developers using the Elipse IDE? *IEEE Software*, 23.4 (2006): 76–83.
-+ Diomidis Spinellis. *Code Quality: The Open Source Perspective*.
+11. Diomidis Spinellis. *Code Quality: The Open Source Perspective*.
 Addison-Wesley, Boston, MA, 2006.
-+ Georgios Gousios and Diomidis Spinellis.
+12. Georgios Gousios and Diomidis Spinellis.
 Conducting quantitative software engineering studies with Alitheia Core. *Empirical Software Engineering*, 19(4):885–925, August 2014. (doi:10.1007/s10664-013-9242-3)
-+ Gall, Harald C., Beat Fluri, and Martin Pinzger.
+13. Gall, Harald C., Beat Fluri, and Martin Pinzger.
 Change analysis with evolizer and changedistiller. *IEEE Software* 26(1):26–33, January-February 2009.
-+ Sarma, Anita, et al. Tesseract: Interactive visual exploration of socio-technical relationships in software development. *ICSE 2009: IEEE 31st International Conference on Software Engineering*.
+14. Sarma, Anita, et al. Tesseract: Interactive visual exploration of socio-technical relationships in software development. *ICSE 2009: IEEE 31st International Conference on Software Engineering*.
 IEEE, 2009.
-+ Gall, Alan.
+15. Gall, Alan.
 Otto Baumbach — Rutherford's Glassblower. *Newsletter published by History of Physics Group of the Institute of Physics (UK & Ireland)*, (23):44–55, January 2008.
+16. Chidamber, S. R. and Kemerer, C. F., A Metrics Suite for Object Oriented Design, *IEEE Transactions on Software Engineering*, vol. 20, 1994.
+17. Gousios, G. The GHTorrent dataset and tool suite.
+In MSR '13: Proceedings of the 10th Working Conference on Mining Software Repositories, pages 233–236.
+2013.